VoxelStorm-Ltd/vectorfontstorm/README.md

 It produces optimal triangulated 3D polygon models of text from arbitrary fonts, using delaunay triangulation in 2D, and extrusion in 3D.

+This is a legacy project that is not currently maintained, having been split out from a larger game codebase, but is provided in the hope it will be useful to someone.
+The code has not been reviewed for many years and is not of the best quality.
+Pull requests welcome.

 ## Dependencies
+- Freetype2
+- OpenGL
+- GLFW (probably not actually required - just the includes need to be cleaned up)
+- GLEW (probably not actually required - just the includes need to be cleaned up)
 - [poly2tri](https://github.com/jhasse/poly2tri) (included) - 2D constrained Delaunay triangulation library
+- [timestorm](https://github.com/VoxelStorm-Ltd/timestorm) - for diagnostics only, should be made optional

 ## Usage